-Assuming the placeholder price of \$4,643.50 per year, 63.6% of the eligible patients could be treated within five years (assuming 20% uptake each year), without crossing the ICER potential budget impact threshold of \$734 million per year.
-In contrast, 51.9%, 31.7%, and 22.8% of eligible patients could be treated within five years without crossing the ICER potential budget impact threshold at the annual price to reach \$50,000/QALY (\$4,800), \$100,000/QALY (\$5,200), or \$150,000/QALY (\$5,700), respectively.
+Assuming the tirzepatide placeholder price of \$4,643.50 per year, 20.1% of the eligible patients could be treated within five years (assuming 20% uptake each year) without crossing the ICER potential budget impact threshold of \$734 million per year.
+In contrast, 14.4%, 12.7%, and 11.1% of eligible patients could be treated within five years without crossing the ICER potential budget impact threshold at the annual price to reach \$50,000 per QALY (\$5,200), \$100,000 per QALY (\$5,500), or \$150,000 per QALY (\$5,700) versus injectable semaglutide plus background therapy, respectively.
 Figure 7.1 depicts the potential budgetary impact of tirzepatide at the placeholder price and the three threshold prices.
+Due to a large eligible population, the budget impact results were very sensitive to the price of tirzepatide and corresponding cost offsets.
+For instance, a \$129 increase in tirzepatide annual placeholder price (~3%) led to a 10% relative reduction in the number of T2D patients that could be treated without crossing the ICER potential budget impact threshold.